Dog Bite Lawyers in Crestwood, MO

 Understanding Dog Bite Laws

-Dog bite laws, and laws regarding personal injury in general, are designed to keep innocent people from harm and to hold people responsible for the harm they cause.
-Each state implements their own laws regarding dog bites, and the laws in Missouri and Illinois have most of the most important aspects in common.
+Dog bite laws, and laws regarding personal injury in general, are designed to keep innocent people from harm and to hold negligent actors liable for the damages they cause.
+Each state makes their own dog bite laws, and the laws in Missouri and Illinois have most of the most important aspects in common.

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.

-The only major difference in dog bite law between Missouri and Illinois has to do with the statute of limitations.
+The main difference in dog bite law between Missouri and Illinois has to do with the statute of limitations.
 In Missouri, you generally have five years to file a dog bite claim, while in Illinois dog bite claims must be filed within two years.

 Common Dog Attack Injuries

 Often, people stereotype certain dog breeds.
 There are facts to back this up, but they're not always applicable.
-Any dog is capable of biting a person.
-This can be caused by how the person interacts with the dog and the environment it was raised in.
+Any dog is capable of biting someone.
+This can be attributed to the dog's environment and interaction with the victim.

-Breeds often associated with danger include (in no particular order) bulldogs, pit bulls, shepherds, terriers, pekingese, and even chihuahuas.
-The size and age of the dog rarely matters; the important thing to remember is how a dog was raised and how you interact with the dog.
-People have a similar tendency to attack others when they're scared or aggravated.
+Breeds often associated with bites include (in no particular order) bulldogs, pit bulls, shepherds, terriers, pekingese, and even chihuahuas.
+The size and age of the dog rarely matters; the important thing to keep in mind is how a dog was raised and how you interact with the dog.
+People have a similar tendency to strike others when they're scared or aggravated.

 What Compensation Can I Get for My Dog Bite in Crestwood, MO?

-A dog bite lawyer in Crestwood, MO, will look at a variety of special and general damages.
+A dog bite lawyer in Crestwood, MO, will look at various types of damages.
 These include:

-- Medical Expenses — Victims may be able to recover all costs related to medical treatment caused by a dog bite.
+• Medical Expenses — You might be able to recover all expenses related to medical treatment caused by a dog bite.
 It is important to document everything (recovery, scarring, prescriptions, etc...) if you want reimbursement.

 One of the most important aspects of a dog bite lawyer's job is to accurately value how much your personal injury claim is worth.
 At Halvorsen Klote, our Crestwood, MO personal injury lawyers will ensure that no money is left on the table in your claim.